@CCCERAMICS INSTAGRAM

 A NEW STRING TO THE BOW

-As part of the exhibition at the Oxo Gallery on London’s South Bank, Caroline Cole showcased a series of eight drawings.
-Inspired by the sketches that she creates when designing her pots.
-These drawings are a two-dimensional manifestation of her three-dimensional pattern making.
+A new departure for me… as part of the exhibition at the Oxo Gallery on London’s South Bank, I showcased a series of eight drawings.
+Inspired by the sketches that I create when designing my pots, these drawings are a two-dimensional manifestation of my three-dimensional pattern making.

-In addition, and to celebrate the show, two limited edition Risograph prints were made of two of her drawings.
+In addition, and to celebrate the show, two limited edition Risograph prints were made.

 To find out more, visit the drawings and prints page of this website.